rsyncOSX/rsyncuidocs/content/en/blog/SwiftConcurrency.md

 #### Cooperative thread pool (CTP)

-The following tasks are executed asynchronous on threads from the CTP, adhering to the `actor` protocol:
+The following tasks are executed *asynchronous* on threads from the CTP, adhering to the actor protocol:

 - read synchronize tasks from file
-	- JSON data *decoding*, the decoding inherits the thread from the actor reading data which is NOT the main thread
+	- JSON data *decoding*, asynchronous decoding which inherits the thread from the actor reading data
-    - JSON data *encoding* is synchronous execution on the main thread
+    - JSON data *encoding*, synchronous encoding on the *main thread*
 - read and sort log records
 - preparing *output from rsync* for display
 - preparing *data from the logfile* for display
 - checking for updates to RsyncUI

 Adhering to the actor protocol, all access to properties within an actor must be performed asynchronously.
 There are only five actors in RsyncUI.
-There are more asynchronous functions, some are running on the main thread as well.
+But there are more asynchronous functions, some are running on the main thread as well.

 ##### Structured concurrency